-There are five levels of listening.
+There are five levels of listening:

 The first one is Ignoring: This is when we squarely refuse to listen.

-The second is “Pretend listening”: it is when we are not really interested but, in order not to offend the person addressing us, we feign paying attention.
-It would just take him to ask us about what he said to discover that we were not really listening.
+The second is “Pretend listening”: it is when we are not really interested but, in order not to offend the person, we pretend that we’re paying attention.

-The fourth is “Attentive listening”: It is when we are really and genuinely interested but interpreting our interlocutor words based on our own beliefs.
-Therefore, we are not standing side by side…, we are looking at things through completely different perspectives…
+The fourth is “Attentive listening”: It is when we are genuinely interested, but we’re interpreting our interlocutor’s words based on our own beliefs.
+We are, therefore, looking at things through completely different perspectives.